 How long was that?

-Two years, so Finnish army would probably be like a holiday to me.
+Two years, so the Finnish army would probably be like a holiday to me.

-So after you moved over here, you started to have contact with various people in the music scene?
+So after you moved over here, you started to contact various people in the music scene?

-I did a couple of albums with a band called Baltimoore and at one point we just couldn’t work together anymore and we had to split, so I was very hungry to write new music and to have a band and wrote material for a whole album and decided to have a project.
-Because the place, Mariehamn, was so small… if I was in a big city it would’ve been easier to get in a band and start working, but as it was I didn’t have much to choose from and decided to create what I needed in order to work with rock music.
-That’s what I did, I had built a recording studio, wrote the music and was looking for singers.
-You probably know of Gï¿½ran Edman, who was with Malmsteen, so I called him and he agreed to do the whole album.
-Everything was set, but at the time we were on rival Japanese companies and his people were very picky about that and wouldn’t let him sing the whole album, but only two songs out of eleven.
-At this point we were doing the drums with Ian Haugland (of Europe) and he played Glenn Hughes, who he was touring with, the demo and Glenn agreed to do three songs, which was fantastic.
-I now had two singers that would sing five songs, but still needed a singer for the remaining six.
-Finally I got Thomas Vikstrï¿½m, another Swedish guy, who was with Stormwind and had a major hit, which I can’t remember right now, when he was younger.
+I did a couple of albums with a band called Baltimoore, and at one point, we couldn’t work together anymore.
+We had to split, so I was very hungry to write new music and have a band and wrote material for a whole album and decided to have a project.
+Because of the place, Mariehamn was so small… if I were in a big city, it would’ve been easier to get in a band and start working, but as it was, I didn’t have much to choose from and decided to create what I needed to work with rock music.
+That’s what I did.
+I had built a recording studio, wrote the music, and was looking for singers.
+You probably know of Gï¿½ran Edman, who was with Malmsteen, so I called him, and he agreed to do the whole album.
+Everything was set, but at the time, we were on rival Japanese companies, and his people were very picky about that and wouldn’t let him sing the whole album, but only two songs out of eleven.
+At this point, we were doing the drums with Ian Haugland (of Europe), and he played Glenn Hughes, who he was touring with, the demo, and Glenn agreed to do three songs, which was fantastic.
+I now had two singers that would sing five songs but still needed a singer for the remaining six.
+Finally, I got Thomas Vikström, another Swedish guy with Stormwind, and had a major hit, which I can’t remember right now when he was younger.
 So, destiny had decided that I would have three singers in Brazen Abbot.
 I believe actually that I was the first guitarist that started a project with three singers.
-Later when many others started calling all kinds of people and putting together kind of all-star bands, I had been doing it for years.
-At first I was afraid the thing wasn’t going to work out with all the different singers and all that, but they all came from the "same school" so it did actually work out really well.
+Later, when many others started calling all kinds of people and putting together kinds of all-star bands, I had been doing it for years.
+At first, I was afraid the thing wasn’t going to work out with all the different singers and all that, but they all came from the “same school,” so it did actually work out really well.

 How much discussion did you have with Glenn and the other singers on how to sing a certain song and so on?

-Very much, I mean I’m the producer and I’m the person who’s paying the bills, so obviously they have respect for that.
-I was so honoured to be working with them that I hardly dared to say anything.
+Very much, I mean, I’m the producer, and I’m the person who’s paying the bills, so obviously they have respect for that.
+I was so honored to be working with them that I hardly dared to say anything.

 They actually all came down to your studio to work with you, as opposed to you just sending them some tapes over the mail to sing on?

-No, I have never done that and I hope I’ll never have to.
-I don’t believe that this is how it should be done, because you leave your songs at the mercy of someone else.
-But as I said they were all so brilliant that there was hardly anything to do about the way they sang.
-Glenn is just… he’s a god, he’s from another planet, he’s undescribable.
-Joe [Lynn Turner] he has such talent to hear the melody, the right melody, so it’s always been a pleasure to work with him.
+No, I have never done that, and I hope I’ll never have to.
+I don’t believe that this is how it should be done because you leave your songs at the mercy of someone else.
+But as I said, they were all so brilliant that there was hardly anything to do about the way they sang.
+Glenn is… he’s a god, he’s from another planet, he’s indescribable.
+Joe [Lynn Turner] has such talent to hear the right melody, so it’s always been a pleasure to work with him.
 He’s very commercial, but he’s a rock singer.
-We discussed much more when we were doing Nostradamus, because I was the person who knew the concept best and I was the one who kind of knew how I wanted the song to turn out.
-I had worked with the concept, the story and everything for a year and a half, so when they came down to the studio, I just gave them a clear direction of what’s going to happen and what I wanted.
-Nostradamus was a very big thing and obviously the singers didn’t know the songs that the other singers did, so I was the missing link and there was a lot of discussion.
+We discussed much more when we were doing Nostradamus because I was the person who knew the concept best, and I was the one who kind of knew how I wanted the song to turn out.
+I had worked with the concept, the story, and everything for a year and a half, so when they came down to the studio, I just gave them a clear direction of what would happen and what I wanted.
+Nostradamus was a huge thing, and obviously, the singers didn’t know the songs that the other singers did, so I was the missing link, and there were many discussions.
 We were tied to a certain story, so the lyrics had to fit into it.

-Can you tell something about working with Tony Harnell on the latest Brazen Abbot album "My Resurrection"?
+Can you tell me something about working with Tony Harnell on the latest Brazen Abbot album, “My Resurrection”?

 A special guy, has a very clear sight of what he wants to do, great performer.
-When he was at my place recording, I think it was autumn, we spent a lot time talking about different things, we even considered eventually starting a project together with me and his guitar player at the time in TNT, Ronnie LeTekro, but it kind of ran into sand, we didn’t do anything about it.
+When he was at my place recording, I think it was autumn.
+We spent a lot of time talking about different things.
+We even considered eventually starting a project together with his guitar player and me at the time in TNT, Ronnie LeTekro.
+Still, it ran into the sand.
+We didn’t do anything about it.
 He’s a good guy, very strict about his diet and stuff like that, never drinks milk.
 Because when these guys come to me, I have to learn about their eating habits.
-I live alone and they stay with me, so I’m the host and cook the food and stuff, so I have to know what they eat.
-Alannah Myles stayed for ten days when we were doing Nostradamus, she’s also from another planet, completely not of this Earth.
+I live alone, and they stay with me, so I’m the host and cook the food and stuff, so I have to know what they eat.
+Alannah Myles stayed for ten days when we were doing Nostradamus.
+She’s also from another planet, completely not of this Earth.

 Tony Harnell in Swedenrock at 2004

-You recently released an Brazen Abbot anniversary DVD?
+You recently released the Brazen Abbot anniversary DVD?

 In the past eleven years, have you ever considered doing actual touring with Brazen Abbot?

-A: I’ve been trying actually, but there is a problem because Brazen Abbot is not big enough to hold the tour and it’s not small enough to do small clubs, it’s like somewhere in the middle.
-If you wanna do a big tour, we won’t be able to pull in enough people.
+A: I’ve been trying, actually, but there is a problem because Brazen Abbot is not big enough to hold the tour, and it’s not small enough to do small clubs.
+It’s like somewhere in the middle.
+If you want to do a big tour, we won’t be able to pull in enough people.

-Who have played in the Brazen Abbott band recently?
+Who has played in the Brazen Abbott band recently?

-The Brazen Abbot band which is now a couple of English guys, Wayne Banks and Dave Knight and Nelko Kolarov, the keyboard player.
+The Brazen Abbot band is now a couple of English guys, Wayne Banks, Dave Knight, and Nelko Kolarov, the keyboard player.

-About doing the Nostradamus project, making the album must have been a lot of work, but howabout one day doing the whole thing live on stage?
+Making the album must have been a lot of work about doing the Nostradamus project, but how about playing the whole thing live on stage?

-I would really love to do that and I have attempted it kind of a couple of times, but it all comes down to finding the budget.
-You see, record sales in general are going down, people are losing interest in rock music and all that.
-It would take a lot of money to put it on stage and I don’t have that.
-I wouldn’t really go to the bank and have a huge loan and then have three people in the audience and then having to pay off the loan for the rest of my life.
-It’s about taking a risk and not everyone has the guts to take that risk.
-I know that if it’s made well, it will bring in money, it will become a huge production and we can just travel around and do it.
-I mean look at the "Beethoven’s Last Night" and Trans Siberian Orchestra.
+I would love to do that, and I have attempted it a couple of times, but it all comes down to finding the budget.
+You see, record sales, in general, are going down, people are losing interest in rock music and all that.
+It would take a lot of money to put it on stage, and I don’t have that.
+I wouldn’t really go to the bank and have a huge loan and then have three people in the audience and then have to pay off the loan for the rest of my life.
+It’s about taking a risk, and not everyone has the guts to take that risk.
+I know that if it’s made well, it will bring in money, it will become a huge production, and we can travel around and do it.
+I mean, look at the “Beethoven’s Last Night” and Trans Siberian Orchestra.
 Classical and rock music is a winning concept, so maybe one day it will happen.

 How possible would it be to get the original cast that was on the album doing the shows?

 It would not be difficult at all.
 I know because they all love Nostradamus and are all very proud of what we achieved.
-Obviosly it’s still going to be financial question, because I can’t really get these guy down to wherever we’ll do it and rehearse for a couple of months and stay there for two weeks to play it, without getting the money, we all have to live on something.
+Obviously, it’s still going to be a financial question because I can’t really get these guys down to wherever we’ll do it and rehearse for a couple of months and stay there for two weeks to play it, without getting the money, we all have to live on something.
 As you know, if I engage 60-70 people for three months, that’s a lot of money, how would I be able to pay that?
-I’m not one of these rich people that drive the latest model of BMW or Mercedes S class, I’m working for my living.
-But still, it’s amazing that I can live on doing music, it’s a luxury that not everyone can have.
-I haven’t been in Deep Purple or Rainbow so I don’t have that kind of stature.
+I’m not one of these rich people who drive BMW or Mercedes S class’s latest model.
+I’m working for my living.
+But still, it’s amazing that I can live on making music.
+It’s a luxury that not everyone can have.
+I haven’t been in Deep Purple or Rainbow, so I don’t have that kind of stature.

-In terms of records sold, was Nostradamus more succesfull than the latest Brazen Abbot album at the time, "Bad Religion"?
+In terms of records sold, was Nostradamus more successful than the latest Brazen Abbot album at the time, “Bad Religion”?

-Yes it was much more succesfull and this was the sign that I had found the right concept, people want to have something extraordinary in these times of TV, DVD, email, downloads and all that.
-Five years ago I said to everyone I know "Believe me, the future is in live playing, because you can’t fucking download that.".
-Casting and picking all the right people took me a long time because I really wanted to find people who had the right background, who were famous but still good, because not everybody who is famous today is good.
-I decided to not call it Brazen Abbot because I wanted people to see it as something different, I was aiming at people who never even listened to rock before as well.
-Also having Allannah Myles, who came from a completely different thing, onboard was a good decicion, because the sales were good.
+Yes, it was much more successful, which was the sign that I had found the right concept.
+People want to have something extraordinary in these times of TV, DVD, email, downloads, and all that.
+Five years ago, I said to everyone I know, “Believe me, the future is in live playing because you can’t fucking download that.”.
+Casting and picking all the right people took me a long time because I really wanted to find people who had the right background, who was famous but still good.
+After all, not everybody famous today is good.
+I decided not to call it Brazen Abbot because I wanted people to see it as something different.
+I was aiming at people who never even listened to rock before as well.
+Also, having Allannah Myles, who came from a completely different thing, was a good decision because the sales were good.
 I was very happy with the results.

-Nostradamus has actually become pretty hard to find in records stores?
+Nostradamus is becoming pretty hard to find in records stores?

-I’ve licenced Nostradamus to SPV for seven years and they could have sold four times more, it’s coming back to me in 2008 and then I’ll make sure that it’s out there in the stores.
-I actually had to buy one online, because I ran out of copies and needed on really fast.
+I’ve licensed Nostradamus to SPV for seven years, and they could have sold four times more, it was coming back to me in 2008, and then I’ll make sure that it’s out there in the stores.
+I had to buy one online because I ran out of copies and needed one fast.